-From developing a new product feature to releasing a whitepaper, your business decisions should be driven by the needs of your target audience.
+From developing a new product feature to releasing a whitepaper, your business decisions should be driven by the needs and wants of customers.

 That said, it’s becoming increasingly difficult to cut through all of the noise and understand your customers’ expectations.
-Too often companies feel confident they know what their customer needs, only to plan a product launch, jumpstart a marketing campaign, or release a new piece of content that falls flat.
+Too often companies feel confident they know what their customer needs, only to plan a product launch, jumpstart a marketing campaign, or release new content that falls flat.

-It may seem obvious, but one of the best tactics in understanding customers’ needs and wants is to talk directly to your target audience.
-With so much data available through digital channels, professionals often forget that the best way to know your customers is to connect with them directly.
+It may seem obvious, but one of the best tactics in understanding customer needs and wants is to talk directly to your audience.
+With so much data available through digital channels, it’s easy to forget that the best way to know your customers is to connect with them directly.

-The goal of a focus group is to foster an open and honest dialogue and to develop a deeper understanding of how your customers respond to your business, your product, or the solution you’re providing.
-While popular culture often portrays the political focus group, focus groups are a powerful tool that marketers in all fields and industries can utilize.
+The goal of a focus group is to foster an open and honest dialogue with your customers.
+Through focus groups, you’ll develop a deeper understanding of how your customers respond to your business, your product, and the solutions you provide.
+While popular culture often portrays the political focus group, focus groups are a powerful tool for marketers in all fields and industries.

-A focus group featured on the television show, VEEP.
+A focus group featured on the TV show, VEEP.

-Even if you can’t get current and prospective customers in a room for a focus group, there are other ways you can approach it.
+If you can’t get current and prospective customers in a room for a focus group, think outside of the box.